Jacob953/despatt/README.md

 **Attention**

 If you're going to add a new programming language, follow the rules.
-1. Make sure your issue has been read and approved.(In which, I'll create a new branch for your contribution)
+1. Make sure your issue has been read and approved.
+(After that, I'll create a new branch for your contribution, like `dev-go`)
-2. Create a new folder as the same level with `global`, and name the folder with the new language, like `c++`
+2. Create a new folder at the same level with `global`, and name the folder with the new language, like `go`
+3. Copy the struct of folders from `global` to your new folder, like `go`
+4. Push your commits to specific branch, like `dev-go`
+5. Merge into branch `develop`, rather than `main`

 ## License